-This section does not require creation of a written certificate of title, except at the request of the secured party of record or, in some circumstances, the owner; if a written certificate of title is created it must be delivered to the secured party of record, if any.
-This is designed to make the state a certificate of title "title holding" state when the option to have a written certificate of title is exercised.
-However, while "title holding" may be useful for anti-fraud purposes, it also may create delays for subsequent purchasers who need the certificate of title to perfect a new security interest or otherwise execute a subsequent transaction.
-Under the U.S. Supreme Court's interpretation of the Bankruptcy Code in Fidelity Financial Services v.
-Fink, 522 U.S. 211 (1998), such delays may be legally fatal.
-This section allows the owner to request creation of a written certificate of title to facilitate subsequent transactions, if all security interests have been terminated.
-If the vehicle is subject to a perfected security interest, this section does not allow the owner to require the office to create a written certificate of title.
-However, this does not interfere with the owner's ability to refinance a prior secured credit transaction, as Sections 4, 24, and 25 allow perfection of a new security interest by filing a security interest statement, without submission of the certificate of title to the office, if the requirements at Section 4(d) are met.
-Thus, in the circumstances provided at Section 4(d), a secured party can refinance a prior loan or credit sale, perfect a new security interest in a timely manner under the Bankruptcy Code, 11 U.S.C. § 547(c)(1) or (3), without the certificate of title, pay off the prior creditor, and await the prior creditor's release of any written certificate of title, without risk of attack under the Bankruptcy preference rules.
-This illustrates the importance of allowing subsequent parties to search for and file security interest statements without otherwise having access to the certificate of title.
+1 certificate of title or record evidencing the electronic certificate of title must be delivered to the 2 owner of record.
+A record evidencing an electronic certificate of title may be delivered to either 3 a mailing address or an electronic communication address if indicated in the files of the office.
+4 (b) Within a reasonable period not to exceed [15] business days after receipt of a 5 request for a written certificate of title pursuant to subsection (a), the office shall create the 6 certificate and deliver it to the person making the request.
+7 (c) If a written certificate of title is created, any electronic certificate of title is 8 canceled and replaced by the written certificate of title.
+The cancellation must be noted in the 9 files of the office with an indication of the date and time of cancellation.
+10 (d) If an electronic certificate of title is created, any existing written certificate of 11 title must be canceled.
+The cancellation must be noted on the face of the written certificate of 12 title and in the files of the office with an indication of the date and time of cancellation.
+13 title and in the files of the office with an indication of the date and time of cancellation.
+Preliminary Comments 13 14 15 16 17 13 14 15 16 Preliminary Comments Derived from UMVCT Section 10.
+See also Section 8 Note that Section 9 (Application for a Certificate of Title) provides for optional use of an e-mail address, to be used for delivery of interpretation of the Bankruptcy Code in Fidelity Financial Services v.
+Fink, 522 U.S. 211 1 2 (1998), such delays may be legally fatal.
+This section allows the owner to request creation of a written certificate of title to facilitate subsequent transactions, if all security interests have been 3 terminated.
+If the vehicle is subject to a perfected security interest, this section does not allow 4 5 the owner to require the office to create a written certificate of title.
+However, this does not interfere with the owner's ability to refinance a prior secured credit transaction, as Sections 4, 24, 6 and 25 allow perfection of a new security interest by filing a security interest statement, without 7 8 submission of the certificate of title to the office, if the requirements at Section 4(d) are met.
+9 Thus, in the circumstances provided at Section 4(d), a secured party can refinance a prior loan or 10 credit sale, perfect a new security interest in a timely manner under the Bankruptcy Code, 11 U.S.C. § 547(c)(1) or (3), without the certificate of title, pay off the prior creditor, and await the 11 prior creditor's release of any written certificate of title, without risk of attack under the 12 Bankruptcy preference rules.
+This illustrates the importance of allowing subsequent parties to 13 14 search for and file security interest statements without otherwise having access to the certificate of title.
 See Sections 4, and 24-25.
+15

-Upon a proper request, the office must create and deliver a written certificate of title within a reasonable period, not to exceed a maximum specified limit to be determined by each state.
+17 Upon a proper request, the office must create and deliver a written certificate of title 18 within a reasonable period, not to exceed a maximum specified limit to be determined by each 19 state.
 Fifteen days is recommended as a customary period[, consistent with the UMVCT].

-SECTION 16.
+21 SECTION 16.
 TRANSFER.